konstantinos-pan/pca-flask-redis/README.md

    $sudo docker-compose up

 5. Get the output
-   open a web browser and get to: http://localhost:5000/pca
+   open a web browser and go to: http://localhost:5000/pca

 6. Don't forget to execute docker-compose down
    '''bash